 Whether the Abaaoud network should be regarded as a unique one-off phenomenon or an indicator of a new dimension of the threat remains a matter of conjecture.
 Abu Bakr al-Baghdadi has continued to exhort his followers to carry out attacks in the West, however, the Islamic State no longer has an influx of foreign fighters who can be turned around to launch attacks in Europe or the United States.
-Islamic State-inspired terrorist attacks have continued in Europe and the United States although the pace has declined since the peak years of 2015-2016, 36 and many of these have been carried out by lone perpetrators and involve primitive-though still deadly-tactics such as car rammings and stabbings, for which no training is required.
+Islamic State-inspired terrorist attacks have continued in Europe and the United States although the pace has declined since the peak years of 2015-2016, and many of these have been carried out by lone perpetrators and involve primitive-though still deadly- tactics such as car rammings and stabbings, for which no training is required.c

 However, the April 2019 terrorist attacks in Sri Lanka, in which more than 250 persons died, again demonstrated at the very least that the Islamic State-inspired terrorist campaign continues on a global level.
 At least one of the bombers had reportedly traveled to Syria, and according to one senior Sri Lankan police official, the Sri Lankan bombers acquired their technical skills from the Islamic State.
-37 If these reports are confirmed, it would underscore the threat posed by the returnees.
+If these reports are confirmed, it would underscore the threat posed by the returnees.
 It is terrorist spectaculars, not statistics that drive public perceptions of the threat-and, in turn, influence the decisions of political leaders.

 Bringing back captured jihadi volunteers is not a humanitarian obligation; it serves the long-term goal of defeating the jihadi enterprise and ensuring that it does not easily rise again.
-The forjihadi group returned to participate in a terrorist plot.
-All but one of these plots occurred before 2010.
-Authorities are now more alert to intercepting foreign travelers on their way out or as they attempt to return.
-As will be detailed later in this article, only one of the post-2011 travelers has been involved in a terrorist plot in the United States after returning.
-Almost all of the Islamic State returnees to the United States are in jail.33 b The 281 comprise U.S. persons who were arrested between 9/11 and October 2018 for traveling or attempting to travel abroad to join any known jihadi organization.
+The forb The 281 comprise U.S. persons who were arrested between 9/11 and October 2018 for traveling or attempting to travel abroad to join any known jihadi organization.
 A few had traveled to Afghanistan as early as the 1980s to participate in the resistance against the Soviet invasion; they were arrested after 9/11 for participation in terrorist plots.

-The majority of terrorist plots and attacks in the United States involve a single perpetrator.
+c The majority of terrorist plots and attacks in the United States involve a single perpetrator.
 Brian Michael Jenkins, "Middle East Turmoil and the Continuing Terrorist Threat--Still No Easy Solutions," Testimony before the Committee on Armed Services of the United States House of Representatives, February 14, 2017.
 See also Brian Michael Jenkins, The Origins of America's Jihadists (Santa Monica, CA: The RAND Corporation, 2017).